Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Process & schedule/FCFS scheduling.md

 #### Convoy effect:

-* The convoy effect refers to a phenomenon where a long-running process holds up other
+* The convoy effect refers to a phenomenon where a long-running process holds up other shorter processes that arrived after it. this happens because the shorter processes have to wait for the long-running process to finish executing before they can start running on the CPU.
+*